akrzemi1/__sandbox__/string_view_ctor.md

 the null pointer is replaced with an arbitrary (zero-sized) valid range, and the bug goes unnoticed: neither statically nor at run-time, potentially causing damage.

-It seems that people sometimes are concened about UB in the Standard more than abou bugs.
-But bugs have actually the same characteristics and consequence as UB: you do not know what is going to happen, wehn you type something else than you intended.
+It seems that people sometimes are concerned about UB in the Standard more than about bugs.
+But bugs have actually the same characteristics and consequence as UB: you do not know what is going to happen, wehn you code something else than you intended.

-## Narrow contract means implementation flexibility
+### Narrow contract means implementation flexibility

 Leaving undefined, at the Standard level, what happens on null pointer passed to `string_view`'s constructor, leaves the implementations the ability to define the behavior in a way that suits their custormers best.
 They can: